karpathy/karpathy.github.io/about.md

 ### Contact
-For any query regarding any matter, reach out to me at [sharmar@bxscience.edu](mailto:sharmar@bxscience.edu).
+For any questions regarding any matter, reach out to me at [sharmar@bxscience.edu](mailto:sharmar@bxscience.edu).